aws-samples/bring-your-own-data-labs/labs/02_orchestration/README.md

 ![adding jobs to the trigger](./img/orchestration/wf8.png)

+At this point, if you have multiple tables, please do the following to add other jobs to watch:
+1. Click on the created trigger
+2. Click <b>Action</b> menu in the top right of the diagram.
+3. Choose <b>Add jobs/crawlers to watch</b>
+4. Mark other jobs to be watched as checked and click <b>Add</b>

 Now, please click on the trigger, and then **Add Node**.

 ![adding jobs to the trigger](./img/orchestration/wf8-1.png)

-Add a job to be triggered (In this case the crawler created in the previous step - you probably named it something like this {choose-name}-curated-ds)
+Add the curated crawler to be triggered (In this case the crawler created in the previous step - you probably named it something like this {choose-name}-curated-ds)

 ![adding jobs to the trigger](./img/orchestration/wf51.png)